-Home education.
+81. Home education

-81.-(1) A parent of a student may provide, at home, a home education programme for the student if the parent complies with this section and if the programme meets the goals and objectives outlined in section 3(3) of this Act.
+(1) A parent of a student may provide, at home, a home education programme for the student if the parent complies with this section and if the programme meets the goals and objectives outlined in section 3(3) of this Act.

-(2) The parent shall, prior to the commencement of a home education programme for the student and on an annual basis thereafter for as long as the home education programme is offered, register the student with the Chief Education Officer.
+(2) The parent shall, prior to the commencement of a home education programme for the student and on an annual basis thereafter for as long as the home education programme is offered, register the student with the Director of Education.

-(3) An educational plan for each student who is receiving home education shall be prepared and provided to the Chief Education Officer subject to the following conditions:
+(3) An educational plan for each student who is receiving home education shall be prepared and provided to the Director of Education subject to the following conditions-

-(a) the initial educational plan shall be prepared and provided to the Chief Education Officer three months prior to the commencement of the home education programme;

-- (b) the educational plan shall be for a minimum period of three school years and shall cover every year of the home education programme; - (c) the educational plan shall include a description of the learning activities for the student that will comply with the goals and objectives set out in section 3(3) of this Act; and - (d) the educational plan shall be based on the national curriculum as established by the Minister under Part 8 of this Act.
+- (a) The initial educational plan shall be prepared and provided to the Director of Education three months prior to the commencement of the home education programme; - (b) The educational plan shall be for a minimum period of three school years and shall cover every year of the home education programme; - (c) The educational plan shall include a description of the learning activities for the student that will comply with the goals and objectives set out in section 3(3) of this Act; and - (d) The educational plan shall be based on the national curriculum as established by the Minister under Part 8 of this Act.